12 Myths About Head Lice that Won’t Go Away

 Having nits means you have lice

 If you have ever been the lucky parent who was asked to help out with your school’s lice screening efforts, you were probably told to look for tiny white eggs resembling sesame seeds.
+These nits are glued onto the hair shaft, so they can stick around even if they are no longer viable.
 While these eggs or nits could indicate a current lice problem, they could also be empty eggs posing no risk.
 If the nits are more than one-fourth inch away from the scalp, they are most likely from an old infestation.

 Home remedies are a cure-all

 One quick Google search can turn up countless natural remedies promising to cure lice without a trip to the doctor—but be wary.
 “I’ve had patients say they’ve tried to treat lice using home remedies they heard about online, including mayonnaise, Listerine, and olive oil,” says Chirag Shah, MD, a board-certified emergency medicine physician.
 “Most medical practitioners would consider the idea that those treatments will cure lice to be a myth.”
-If you’re still wedded to natural remedies, find out if tea tree oil really is a magic cure for lice.
+(Although there are some nontoxic lice-killing methods that may help.)

 You don’t need to see a doctor